 Dimensional standards for piping components are listed in Table 426.1-1.
 Also, certain material specifications listed in Table 423.1-1 contain dimensional requirements that are requirements of section 426.
-Dimensions of piping components shall comply with these standards ASMENORMOC.
-Com.
-Click to view the full Pr and specifications unless the provisions of para.
+Dimensions of piping components shall comply with these standards and specifications unless the provisions of para.
 426.2 are met.